What is the Delaware Coalition for Smart Justice?

 Modify the use of fines/fees by requiring judges to do an ability to pay analysis, eliminate driver's license revocation and eliminate the use of warrants for failure to pay so that people unable to pay fines arising from even small offenses aren’t forever haunted by making one mistake.

 Give more people a second chance through an expungement bill that will allow the clearing of isolated or old charges from an adult’s criminal record.

 Improve criminal justice data transparency on issues such as the imposition of fines and fees, charging, prosecution, sentencing, and incarceration through the collection and release of criminal justice data so we can better understand the drivers of racial disparities and how reform efforts are working.

-Allow concurrent sentencing for all criminal laws instead of requiring sentences for certain cases with more than one charge to run consecutively (one after another), which has the effect of weighting the plea bargaining process heavily in favor of prosecutors and removing discretion from judges.
+Allow concurrent sentencing for most criminal laws instead of requiring sentences for certain cases with more than one charge to run consecutively (one after another), which has the effect of weighting the plea bargaining process heavily in favor of prosecutors and removing discretion from judges.